paulkarpenko/us-code-ui/uscode/title-11-bankruptcy/chapter-015-ancillary-and-other-cross-border-cases.md

 Section 151326, Pub.
 L. 95–598, Nov.
 6, 1978, 92 Stat.
 2657, related to payments.

 Effective date and applicability of repeal by Pub.
 L. 99–554 dependent upon the judicial district involved, see section 302(d), (e) of Pub.
-L. 99–554, set out as an Effective Date note under [section 581 of Title 28](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title28-section581&num=0&edition=prelim), Judiciary and Judicial Procedure.
+L. 99–554, set out in an Effective Date of 1986 Amendment; Transition and Administrative Provisions note under [section 581 of Title 28](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title28-section581&num=0&edition=prelim), Judiciary and Judicial Procedure.

 Pub.
 L. 95–598, title IV, § 408(c), Nov.
 6, 1978, 92 Stat.
 2687, as amended by Pub.
 L. 98–166, title II, § 200, Nov.
 28, 1983, 97 Stat.
 1081; Pub.
 L. 98–353, title III, § 323, July 10, 1984, 98 Stat.
 358; Pub.
 L. 99–429, Sept.
 30, 1986, 100 Stat.
 985; Pub.
 L. 99–500, § 101(b) [title II, § 200], Oct.
 18, 1986, 100 Stat.
 1783–39, 1783–45, and Pub.
 L. 99–591, § 101(b) [title II, § 200], Oct.
 30, 1986, 100 Stat.
 3341–39, 3341–45; Pub.
 L. 99–554, title III, § 307(a), Oct.
 27, 1986, 100 Stat.
 3125, provided for the repeal of prior chapter 15 at a prospective date, prior to repeal by Pub.
 L. 99–554, title III, § 307(b), Oct.
 27, 1986, 100 Stat.
 3125.

+#### Effective Date
+Section effective 180 days after Apr.
+20, 2005, and not applicable with respect to cases commenced under this title before such effective date, except as otherwise provided, see section 1501 of Pub.
+L. 109–8, set out as an Effective Date of 2005 Amendment note under [section 101 of this title](./chapter-001-general-provisions.md#section-101).

 <a id="section-1502"></a>